nmcclay/node-poolboy/README.md

 	// create connection pool with request port var poolServer = poolboy.setupConnectionPool(5000);

-TCP requests on port 5000 will now setup a new socket and return the socket port for creating a new tcp connection
+TCP requests to port 5000 will now setup a new socket and return the socket port for a new tcp connection

+### Listening for new connections
+	// event for when a client connects to the request port and creates a new port poolServer.on('newport',function(port) {
+		console.log("new socket created on port " + port.address().port)
+	})

-### Adding new connections:
+### Manually adding new connections:
 	// assigns new port
 	var newServer = poolboy.add()
 	// assigns a new specific port number